Skip to content

 • A basic check, which shows unspent convictions and conditional cautions

-• A standard check, which shows spent and unspent convictions, cautions, reprimands and final warnings
+• A standard check, which shows spent and unspent convictions, and cautions (subject to filtering)

-• An enhanced check, which shows the same as a standard check plus any information held by local police that’s considered relevant to the role
+• An enhanced check, which shows the same as a standard check plus non-conviction information supplied by relevant police forces, if it is deemed relevant and ought to be contained in the certificate.

 Top